 Ideally, much of your work is in a state of flow.
 You love what you do and even when it’s challenging you want more!
-If you start to watch as the minutes tick by and become increasingly disinterested in your work, it’s a sign that you’re ready for something new.
+If you start to watch as the minutes tick by and are no longer interested in your work, it’s a sign that you’re ready for something new.

 6. You wouldn’t marry your job

 A career you love is like an incredible marriage.
-It can take time, effort and mistakes to find the right relationship.
+It can take time, effort, and mistakes to find the right relationship.
 If someone told you that you were going to marry your job how would you feel?
 Like you hit the jackpot?
 Great!
-Imagining yourself running from the alter?
+Imagining yourself running from the altar?
 Pay attention.